 THE BOEING 707 STORY

-Allen found his answer in 1947, ridding in the company’s new B-47, Cruising in the stratosphere at 600 mph was a heavenly experience when compared to the slow, vibrating the DC-6 prop planes he flew on business trips to Chicago.
+Allen found his answer in 1947, ridding in the company’s new B-47, Cruising in the stratosphere at 600 mph was a heavenly experience when compared to the slow, vibrating DC-6 prop planes he flew on business trips to Chicago.
 Allen returned to Seattle with a vision for Boeing; jet flight was the future of commercial aviation and Boeing would lead the way using its bomber experience to produce a commercial jet.
-The B-47 with its pod mounted engines and swept back wings set the stage for the future 707.
+The B-47 with its pod-mounted engines and swept back wings set the stage for the future 707.

 His decision was a bold move, competitors Douglas Aircraft and Lockheed, looked at the development price tag, the financial and technical risk, and shelved any serious thought of passenger jets.
 Boeing was on its own.